backtrace-labs/bcd/README.md

 ## Zombie processes

-If you have multiple instances of BCD or plan on using steady-state error reporting then it is recommended you use an `init`-process to avoid the possibility of zombie processes.
+If you have multiple instances of BCD (different processes calling `bcd_init` in one container) or plan on using steady-state error reporting then it is recommended you use an `init`-process to avoid the possibility of zombie processes.

 For Kubernetes, learn more [here](https://kubernetes.io/docs/tasks/configure-pod-container/share-process-namespace/) about reaping using the `pause` container.